How a $1,000/MT Spread has Opened Up in Global LNG Bunker Prices

 "The biggest variable in our cost structure is the commodity index, but the rest of the components are fairly predictable and stable."

-The wide price spread will be something of a moot point for ships unwilling to make the journey to Vancouver for LNG truck deliveries -- most of the market -- but it highlights how the shipping industry's shift into alternative fuels may occasionally put it in unusual market conditions.
+As at today, the wide price spread will be something of a moot point for ships unwilling to make the journey to Vancouver for LNG truck deliveries -- most of the market -- but it highlights how the shipping industry's shift into alternative fuels may occasionally put it in unusual market conditions.

 In the conventional bunker market, dominated by shipping and located at ports where global arbitrage soon erodes price advantages, spreads along these lines have almost never been seen, but in the more unfamiliar territory of alternative fuels with other industries competing for them, conditions may well turn out to be more volatile.